Please come to class on time (5 minutes before the starting time) with an empty stomach* and an open mind.

 What should I wear?

-We prefer that students wear fitted clothing that enables your knee joints to be visible, and require that all students wear a top or shirt to class.
+We prefer that students wear fitted clothing that enables your knee joints to be visible, and require that all students wear a top or shirt to class to support the learning environment in our studios.
 We specifically recommend: footless tights and a t-shirt, footless tights and an athletic top, or shorts and a t-shirt.
 Many students wear an outer layer like a long-sleeve t-shirt and socks for the first and last few minutes of class to keep warm and comfortable.
 Come prepared to practice with bare feet.
 The main thing is that you feel comfortable in the clothing!

 Is there a place to change my clothes?
 Can I store my stuff?